-- a) A handwashing station and handwashing soap (bar or liquid) within 5m of the toilet for handwashing after using the toilet. - b) Paper towels to dry hands, or air dry the hands.
+- a) A handwashing station and handwashing soap (bar or liquid) close to the toilet for handwashing after using the toilet. - b) Paper towels to dry hands, or air dry the hands.
 Used paper towels must be discarded safely in the litter bin with a lid.
-Do not use a common hand towel. - c) A litter bin with a lid, lined with a bin liner in which all tissues, paper towels and possible contaminated waste must be discarded. - d) Surfaces that are regularly touched, e.g. taps, doorknobs and toilet handles, must be wiped down hourly with 20ml bleach per liter water or disinfectant wipes. - e) Daily cleaning of all surfaces at least twice a day with a disinfectant cleaner.
-Recommend sodium hypochlorite 0.5% (biocide sachets) or Bleach mixture (250ml of bleach to 5 litres of water).
+Do not use a common hand towel. - c) A litter bin with a lid, lined with a bin liner in which all tissues, paper towels and possible contaminated waste must be discarded.

-&lt;sup>2 Only effective if used with regular handwashing.
-Cloth masks to be washed and ironed daily a) When to wash hands?
+Only effective if used with regular handwashing.
+Cloth masks to be washed and ironed daily a) When to wash hands